Community Rejuvenation Jailbreak

-Suddenly, return fire from the troops struck both Bawm and Elys.
-They fell with blaster score on their torso.
-Zhi was distressed.
-The five remaining stormtroopers prepared to fire a barrage at them.
+Suddenly, return fire from the troops struck both Bawm and Elys, and they fell with blaster wounds on their torso.
+Zhi was distressed at this development as the five remaining stormtroopers prepared to fire a barrage at them.

 “Pi!” yelled Zhi into the comlink.
 “Blast them!”

-The hidden blaster cannon – undetected by weapon scans – dropped from beneath the Forgotten Knowledge‘s hull.
-It fired again and again, razing the deck where the stormtroopers were.
-Fiery explosions sent troops flying all over the place.
-The yacht floated up on its repulsorlifts and turned towards the Zhi and her company.
-The ramp swung down.
-The other prisoners helped carry Bawm into the Forgotten Knowledge while Zhi and Ian carried Elys.
+The hidden blaster cannon, which was undetected by weapon scans, dropped from beneath the Forgotten Knowledge‘s hull.
+It opened up, firing again and again, razing the deck and causing fiery explosions that sent troops flying all over the place.
+The yacht floated up on its repulsorlifts and then turned towards the Zhi and her company.
+The ramp swung down and the uninjured prisoners quickly helped carry Bawm into the Forgotten Knowledge while Zhi and Ian carried Elys.

 They soared out of the landing bay and into space.

-Flak cannons opened up at them.
-A green bolt slammed into the Knowledge‘s shields harmlessly, knocking them about violently.
+Flak cannons opened up at them and a green bolt slammed into the Knowledge‘s shields harmlessly, knocking them about violently.
 Zhi gunned the throttle open as another barrage erupted around them, this time harmlessly.

 Just as they were about to exceed the range of the station’s cannons, two gigantic Imperial Star Destroyers drop out of hyperspace.